rzeta-10/OS-Project/Project2_Csh/README.md

 Once `csh` is running, you can start using the supported commands just as you would in a typical UNIX shell.
 Here are a few examples with images of each command in action:

-You can add the `ls -l` command with its output image right after the `ls` command.
-Here's how to update the README section:

 ---